Living in Federal Hill, Baltimore, MD

-Federal Hill, Maryland, is home for many professionals, and residents love the area for its strong community ties and solidarity, proximity to local shops, and easy access to downtown Baltimore and its nightlife.
+Federal Hill is home for many professionals, and residents love the area for its strong community ties and solidarity, proximity to local shops, and easy access to downtown Baltimore and its nightlife.
 Families often enjoy the lovely parks and green spaces.

 Federal Hill, Maryland, is located less than a mile south of downtown Baltimore, just off the Patapsco inner harbor.
 The actual hill for which the area is named was once home to a watchtower that signaled incoming ships in the 1800s and the park located on this site now commemorates its history.
 The area is also home to more than half a dozen historic churches of varying denominations, as well as fascinating educational spots, like the American Visionary Art Museum and Maryland Science Center.